 Every year there’s something different to eat, see and do.
 So I thought I’d share some photos from my visit this year (and year’s past) and tell you why I love it so much.

 Guys, the food at the Fair is unlike anything I’ve experienced before.
 It’s what you’d expect at a fair or carnival in the United States.
-We’re talking deep fried everything, both sweet and savoury.
-Some of the sweet concoctions this year were deep fried oreos, cheesecake, butter, coffee, jelly, Twinkies, Tequila-flavoured shots (I can’t make this stuff up) and more.
-You’re definitely not in Australia anymore!
-I did try a deep fried oreo, which was surprisingly good.
-My friends also tried the deep fried coffee, which they said was like a cake and delicious.
+We’re talking deep-fried everything, both sweet and savoury.
+Some of the sweet concoctions this year were deep-fried Oreos, cheesecake, butter, coffee, jelly, Twinkies, Tequila-flavoured shots (I can’t make this stuff up) and more.
+You’re not in Australia anymore!
+I did try a deep-fried oreo, which was surprisingly good.
+My friends also tried deep-fried coffee, which they said was like a cake and delicious.

 It’s best to go with friends so you can sample as much as possible.
 We ended up also trying some pizza bites, perogies, a chimney cake from The Praguery and my first BeaverTail.
-The latter is a Canadian delicacy that’s basically deep fried sweet dough (shaped like a beaver’s tail) that’s topped with different spreads.
+The latter is a Canadian delicacy that’s deep-fried sweet dough (shaped like a beaver’s tail) that’s topped with different spreads.
 We tried the chocolate hazelnut and it was SO good.

 It’s fun to just be a kid sometimes, you know?
 Except I am pretty sure most kids in Vancouver go on scarier rides than me.
 Playland does not mess around.
 Some of those rides go WAY too high in the air.

 Each year, there are family-friendly performances daily.
 For 2016 and 2017, during the day SuperDogs take over the Pacific Coliseum.
 I saw their show last year and I thought it was awesome.
 Dogs doing tricks but also getting distracted too often?
 Hilarious.